 - (1) Goods and services may only be procured by way of - - (a) petty cash purchases in terms of Council's Petty Cash Policy for procurement transactions with a value up to R2 000 (Incl.
-VAT); - (b) formal written price quotations for procurement transactions of a value over R2 000 up to R300 000 (Incl.VAT); and - (c) a competitive bidding process for- - (i) procurement transactions with a value above of R300 000; and (ii) the procurement of long term contracts. - (2) The Accounting Officer may, in writing- - (a) lower, but not increase, the different threshold values specified in Sub-Section (1); or (b) direct that - (i) formal written quotations be obtained for any specific procurement of a transaction value lower than R2 000 (Incl.VAT); ;
+VAT); - (b) formal written price quotations for procurement transactions of a value over R2 000 up to R300 000 (Inc. VAT); and - (c) a competitive bidding process for- - (i) procurement transactions with a value above of R300 000; and (ii) the procurement of long-term contracts. - (2) The Accounting Officer may, in writing- - (a) lower, but not increase, the different threshold values specified in Sub-Section (1); or (b) direct that - - formal written quotations be obtained for any specific procurement of a transaction value lower than R2 000 (Incl.
+VAT); - (ii) a competitive bidding process be followed for any specific procurement of a transaction value lower than R300 000 (Inc. VAT);

-- (ii) a competitive bidding process be followed for any specific procurement of a transaction value lower than R300 000(Incl.VAT);. - (3) Goods or services may not deliberately be split into parts or items of a lesser value merely to avoid complying with the requirements of the policy.
-When determining transaction values, a requirement for goods or services consisting of different parts or items must as far as possible be treated and dealt with as a single transaction.
+- (3) Goods or services may not deliberately be split into parts or items of a lesser value merely to avoid complying with the requirements of the policy.
+When determining transaction values, a requirement for goods or services consisting of different parts or items must as far as possible be treated and dealt with as a single transaction. - (4) For the procurement of goods and services, the municipality will follow the below delegations for the approval of Petty Cash, SCM related Requisitions, Invoices for payments, memorandums of motivation, requests and approvals, Deviations and Contract related matters, including payments, service agreements, etc. The following delegations will be part of the officials' Delegations of Authority on procurement matters.